-2. Disciplinary Reasons .- The occasions for disbanding churches for disciplinary reasons are so rare as to be almost negligible.
-Such a course should be resorted to only as an extreme measure.
-Such action should be taken only after careful study has been given to such a proposal by the conference committee.
-If in its judgment such action is warranted, there should be recorded in its minutes a properly prepared recommendation, together with a statement of the reasons for such action.
-This in turn should be presented to a full meeting of the union committee for its study and recommendation.
-After this, the matter is referred to the church in question, and its members are in turn to vote upon it.
-The action to disband should be by a majority vote of the church.
-The authority of the conference committee in such cases is limited to recommending that a church he disbanded; it has no authority to disband a church.
+However, if all efforts to preserve the church fail, the conference/mission committee should give careful study to the question of disbandment of the church.
+If such action is decided upon, there should then be recorded in its minutes a recommendation for disbandment, with a statement of supporting reasons.
+This in turn should be presented to the union committee for its study and recommendation.
+Following this, since a church may be disbanded for disciplinary reasons only by its own decision, the matter is referred to the church itself.
+The action to disband should be by a majority vote of the church in business session.
+The authority of the conference/mission committee in such cases is limited to recommending that a church be disbanded; it has no authority to disband a church.